NextDotID/aragog/book/validate_trait/index.md

 ```rust
 fn my_method(field_name: &str, field_value: &T, errors: &mut Vec<String>) {}
 ```
-`T` being the type of your field
+`T` being your field type

 > Note: The method can have any visibility and can return whatever you want

-the `errors` argument is the mutable array of error messages it contains all the current errors and you can push your own errors in it.
+the `errors` argument is a mutable array of error messages it contains all current errors and you can push your own errors in it.
 When the `validate()` method is called, this `errors` vector is used to build the error message.